Answer: In simple terms, the main thing is a risk assessment, though there are other considerations: Firstly, does the load need to be moved at all?

 Answer: The law does not identify a maximum weight limit.
 It places duties on employers to manage or control risk; measures to take to meet this duty will vary depending on the circumstances of the task.
 Things to be considered will include the individual carrying out the handling operation, e g strength, fitness, underlying medical conditions, the weight to be lifted and distance to be carried, the nature of the load or the postures to be adopted or the availability of equipment to facilitate the lift.

 There is no universally safe maximum weight for any load, however, there are varying degrees of risk.
-The Manual Handling Operations Regulations guidance gives basic guideline figures for lifting and lowering which indicate when a more detailed risk assessment should be carried out.
+The guidance on the Manual Handling Operations Regulations gives basic guideline figures for lifting and lowering which indicate when a more detailed risk assessment should be carried out.

 Training should cover: